-The findings from the comprehensive needs assessment and resource inequity have been embedded throughout the goals and actions in the 2023-24 LCAP and use of state and federal funds to address overall schoolwide, and student needs in addition to the ATSI planning.
-The 2023-

-24 LCAP serves multiple purposes addressing the 8 state indicators, 2022 CA School Dashboard findings, LCAP goals, and actions, integrating SPSA, and ATSI Plan requirements into one document for transparency and accessibility for our educational partners.
+The findings from the comprehensive needs assessment have been embedded throughout the goals and actions in the 2023-24 LCAP and use of state and federal funds to address overall schoolwide, and student needs.
+The 2023-24 LCAP serves multiple purposes addressing the 8 state indicators, 2022 CA School Dashboard findings, LCAP goals, and actions, integrating SPSA, into one consolidated document for transparency and accessibility for our educational partners.